-The Sydney Harbour Bridge has tonight lit up yellow to mark the start of National Road Safety Week.
+The Sydney Opera House and Harbour Bridge will light up yellow tonight to mark the start of National Road Safety Week.